 What features are available through Panopto when viewing a Webcast (live streamed) event?

 Panopto allows viewers to watch content on-demand (asynchronously) and also via Webcasting, which is also called live streaming.
 Webcasting events allow viewers to see and hear the presenter while the event is being recorded, along with seeing any content being presented (i.e., PowerPoint slides) as time-synched pictures alongside the presentation, just as though you were watching asynchronously.
 Webcasting events may be configured to allow viewers to also see and respond to live polls, submit questions via a Q & A tool, and view linked documents that are being shown live in class along with the rest of the class.
 Q & A functionality is typically managed by an on-site moderator during the event.

-See the XXX for more information on these options.
 If you are interested in seeing your class live, contact your professor to request this option.
 (Please note that you may also view polls that have been completed, view linked documents, and submit questions when viewing videos on-demand/asynchronously, if these tools are enabled in your event).